Diplomat Hotel

-The Diplomat Hotel is an abandoned structure atop Dominican Hill, Baguio, Philippines.
-The local government rehabilitation initiative, which was started in April 2022, through 15 million Philippine pesos grant from the National Commission for Culture and the Arts.
+The Baguio City Heritage Hill and Nature Park (formerly and still commonly known as the Diplomat Hotel) is an abandoned structure atop Dominican Hill, Baguio, Philippines.
+The local government initiated rehabilitation efforts, which was started in April 2022, through a 15 million Philippine pesos grant from the National Commission for Culture and the Arts.
 The whole property on which it stands has been renamed as the Dominican Heritage Hill and Nature Park.
 A panoramic view of the city unfolds from its vantage point, the stone crucifix on the outdoor patio of the hotel's second floor.

 History

 Dominican vacation house

 In 1911, American friars of the Order of Preachers (commonly known as "Dominican Order") along with a few Spanish members made plans for the construction of a vacation house for them and the nuns of their order in Baguio.
 One of the members of the order, Fr.
 Roque Ruaño, O.P., the same architect of the main building of the current campus of the University of Santo Tomas, designed the building.
 A 17-hectare hill property was acquired from Americans who reside in Baguio and construction is said to have started in 1913 and was supervised by Ruano himself.
 It was then inaugurated in May 1915.
 To take advantage of tax exemptions, the order set up a seminary named Colegio del Santissimo Rosario in June 1915 but due to the very small enrollment, the school closed two years later and the building was reverted to its original use.
 The hill where the building stands was christened as "Dominican Hill".

 During World War II, the people fleeing from the Japanese sought refuge within its walls.
 Japanese forces invaded the property and turned it into their headquarters, making it as the last bastion and garrison of the Japanese Imperial Army.
-Their secret police known as the Kempeitai, committed barbaric acts in the place such as torturing, raping, and decapitating priests, nuns, as well as refugees.
+War crimes in the forms of tortures, rapes, and executions were done, the majority of the victims being priests, nuns, as well as refugees.
+They were tied into the trees and repeatedly stabbed or shot; their bones and skulls were found near the fountain.
+The building also served as a camp for the secret police, Kempeitai, who also made it a comfort station where trafficked women were kept and abused.
 During the liberation of the Philippines in April 1945, the American forces bombed the place and partially hit the right wing of the building while Japanese forces committed suicide.
-Between 1945 and 1947, the building underwent restoration.
+Between 1945 and 1947, the building underwent restoration and was used again by the same Catholic order.